Medical Record Retention Recommendations for Physician Office Practices and Hospitals

 Hospital-owned physician practices may be obligated to retain records according to hospital policy.
 Consult the hospital risk manager or health information management director to determine requirements.

 It is unnecessary to maintain medical information (records) received that are not pertinent to the specialty consult or applicable to treatment of the patient's condition.
-In cases where documents are not necessary records should be returned to their originator.
+In cases where documents are not necessary records should be returned to their originator or destroyed through a confidential process.

 No state law governs retention of medical records in the private physician office practice.
 The Maine Medical Association (MMA) provides guidance in the Physician's Guide to Maine Law.
 The principal guidance is the American Medical Association's (AMA) ethics opinions and Maine's statute of limitations for bringing lawsuits.
 The minimum length of time the MMA recommends for record retention is six years.
-However, Maine hospital licensing regulations specify a seven (7) year retention period and this likely would apply to hospital-based practices.
-It is common for physicians to keep records for as long as ten years, and some malpractice carriers recommend this length.
+However, Maine hospital licensing regulations specify a seven (7) year retention period, which would likely apply to hospital-based practices.
+It is common for physicians to keep records for as long as ten years, and some malpractice carriers recommend this retention period.

-The following is excerpted from the New Hampshire Board of Medicine Rules.
-The rule states, "The licensee shall retain a complete copy of all patient medical records for at least 7 years from the date of the patient's last contact with the licensee, unless, before that date, the patient has requested that the file be transferred to another health care provider."
+The New Hampshire Board of Medicine Rules states: "The licensee shall retain a complete copy of all patient medical records for at least 7 years from the date of the patient's last contact with the licensee, unless, before that date, the patient has requested that the file be transferred to another health care provider."
 Med 501.02 (f)

 New Hampshire Hospitals: NH Code of Administrative Rules addresses the issue in NH (h) Patient records shall be retained 7 years after discharge of a patient, and in the case of minors, patient records shall be retained until at least one year after reaching age 18, but in no case shall they be retained for less than 7 years after discharge.